← Back to Blog

 Coimbra was Portugal's capital before Lisbon and is home to one of the world's oldest continuously operating universities (founded 1290).
 The Biblioteca Joanina — the 18th-century university library with lacquered bookshelves, gold-leaf ceilings, and a colony of bats that eat the insects that would otherwise damage the books — is one of the most beautiful rooms in Europe.
 Entry is timed and must be booked (€3 for the library, €12.50 for the full Old University complex).

-Coimbra is three hours by train from Lisbon (Alfa Pendular, €24), one hour from Porto.
+Coimbra is three hours by train from Lisbon (Alfa Pendular, €24), one hour from a weekend in Porto.
 It has a Fado tradition entirely its own — Coimbra Fado is sung only by men, only to academic texts, only in the traditional black academic cape.
 The universities' student culture keeps the restaurants and bars genuinely local and reasonably priced.

 5. Alqueva, Alentejo Dark Sky Reserve